eyalroz/cuda-api-wrappers/README.md

 * There is a very large number of API functions, many of are related, with similar names, and are easy to confuse.
 * You will be working with a lot of numeric and pointer-based handles, instead of class or structs.
 Other than the poor aesthetics, this makes it easy to mix up resource-handle and pure-number parameters to functions.

-You may have noticed this list reads like the opposite of the [key features](#key-features) list, above: The idea is to make this library overcome and rectify all of these deficiencies as much as possible.
+You may have noticed this list reads like the opposite of the [key features](#key-features), listed above: The idea is to make this library overcome and rectify all of these deficiencies as much as possible.

 ## Detailed documentation